-How to go about air duct and roof cleaning.
+How to go about air duct cleaning.

 The air in my house was starting to become heavier and heavier and I could not tell the reason behind it.